-The Race Team activities fall under the Program Director's supervision, additionally we identify a club member or AYC Officer to advise the program.
+The Race Team activities fall under the coaches supervision, additionally we identify a club member or AYC Officer to advise the program.
 There are (2) race teams - Optimist Race Team and Laser/420 Race Team.
-There are up to 6 sailors on the Optimist Team and up to 12 sailors on the Laser/420 Team.
 Racing requires membership and a full summer (8 Week) commitment.
-Each team has one full time coach.
-The coaches report to the Program Director.
+The two teams have one full time coach to coordinate practices and travel to regattas.
+Each team will have one assistant coach to help the head coach carry out practices and coach.
+The coaches report to the AYC Officers.